ianderrington/genai/docs/Understanding/agents/rag.md

 2. Routing - Queries may need to be routed to different data sources depending on what is being asked.
 Recent blog reviewing OpenAI's RAG strategies provides some guidance on question routing: https://blog.langchain.dev/applying-openai-rag/

 #### Matching

+TODO: RESEARCH ON THIS

 ### Generating

+TODO: READ NAD PROCESS THIS
 5. Post-processing - Given retrieved documents, there are various way to rank / filter them.
 Recent blog reviewing OpenAI's RAG strategies provides a few ideas on applying post-processing: https://blog.langchain.dev/applying-openai-rag/

 ## Other Topics

+TODO: PROCESS THESE
 4a.
 Multi-Modal -
 This cookbook show how I used this approach for RAG on a substack (
 @jaminball